agude/agude.github.io/_posts/2022-04-25-online_realtor_estimate_timeseries.md

 ---
 layout: post
-title: "Comparing Pre- and Post-sale Estimates of the Price of a House"
+title: "Comparing Zillow and Redfin Price Estimates in Time"
 description: >
   How do Zillow and Redfin's home price estimates change in time?
 I use a recently sold house in my neightborhood to find out.
 Come check it out!